Chapter 77 – Tragedy Strikes

 A doctor had said an X-ray had shown how a stiffness in my leg which I had suffered (but ignored) for years was due to a bone I had broken in my youth.

-It was starting to effect my beloved squash.
-Worse, the broken bone was pressing against the central nerve in my spine as the body contracted with age.
+The broken bone was starting to effect my squash.
+Worse, the X-rays showed it was pressing against the central nerve in my spine as the body contracted with age.

-I had the same response for five other back doctors I contacted at Tokyo’s main hospitals.
+I had the same response for five other spine doctors at Tokyo’s main hospitals.

-Only at the special government-run back and spine unit did the doctors have to consent, and they warned how difficult it would be.
+Only at the special government-run, back-and-spine hospital did they consent.
+They probably had to; it was government-funded.
+But they warned how difficult it would be.

 …